EdgeDLT/shrike/readme.md

 * The latest stable Rust version.
 I recommend using [Rustup](https://rustup.rs/).

-The Indexer is primarily built and tested on **Windows 10** but should also work on Linux.
-It is also tested it on **Debian 11**.
+The Indexer is primarily built and tested on **Windows 10**.
+Though less thoroughly tested, Linux and ARM-based MacOS is also supported. but should also work on Linux.
 To build the Indexer on Linux, you may need to install a C linker, OpenSSL, and possibly pkg-config:
 `sudo apt install build-essential libssl-dev pkg-config`

 ### Quickstart